 Your friends and family in the message are afraid

 People in the message are fearful.
-This is true even if they don't seen afraid.
+This is true even if they don't seem to be afraid.
 Message ministers constantly preach fear to their congregations.
 They say, "Don't go on those websites!" or "Stay away from the internet!" or "Don't you go questioning the prophet or his message!"
 Some go on to say you will "catch an evil spirit" or you will be in danger of "blaspheming the Holy Ghost".
 Fear creates anxiety and can prevent people from interacting with a former message follower.

 So how do you deal with this fear?

 It is important to take things very slow because you need to speak to the elephant.